frusal/frusal-example-npm-node/README.md

 </details>

 *We are not going into the details of how to use `session` object, `Stage` and `Transaction`, `Stage::query`, etc. It is out of scope for this tutorial.
-But you are encouraged to study the code in `index.js` for an example of usage the library.*
+But you are encouraged to study the code in `index.js` as an example of library usage.*

 [frusal.com]: https://frusal.com
 [Node.js]: https://nodejs.org